rsksmart/RSKIPs/IPs/RSKIP87.md

 ### removeLockWhitelistAddress

-This method won't change but seems important to remark its existence and utility with the soon to be added unlimited mode.
+This method won't change but seems important to remark its existence and usefulness with the proposed unlimited mode.
 ```
 function removeLockWhitelistAddress(string address) returns (int256)
 ```